-However, our goal and various aspects of the Algorand protocol presented new challenges.
+However, our goal and various aspects of the Algorand protocol present new challenges.
 First, our goal is to verify the protocol's asynchronous safety under Byzantine faults.
-Thus, we explicitly allow arbitrary adversarial actions, such as corruption of users and replay of messages.
-Also, rather than relying on a particular network topology, we explicitly model global time progression and message delivery deadlines in the underlying propagation network.
-In particular, the Algorand protocol assumes that messages are delivered within given deadlines when the network is not partitioned, and that messages may be arbitrarily delayed and their delivery is fully controlled by the adversary when the network is partitioned.
-We have captured these aspects in our model.
+Thus, we explicitly allow arbitrary adversarial actions, such as user corruption and message replay.
+Also, rather than assuming a particular network topology, the Algorand protocol assumes that messages are delivered within given real-valued deadlines when the network is not partitioned (messages may be arbitrarily delayed and their delivery is fully controlled by the adversary when the network is partitioned).
+We capture this by explicitly modeling global time progression and message delivery deadlines in the underlying propagation network.
 Moreover, as mentioned above, the Algorand protocol uses cryptographic self-selection to randomly select committees responsible for generating blocks.
-As mechanizing probabilistic analysis is still an open field in formal verification, instead of trying to mechanize randomized committee selection, we identify properties of the committees that are used to verify the correctness of the protocol without reference to the protocol itself.
+As mechanizing probabilistic analysis is still an open field in formal verification, instead of trying to fully capture randomized committee selection, we identify properties of the committees that are used to verify the correctness of the protocol without reference to the protocol itself.
 We then express these properties as axioms in our formal model.
-Pen-and-paper proofs that these properties hold (with overwhelming probability) can be found in \cite{Chen2019,algorand-features-spec}.
+Pen-and-paper proofs that these properties hold (with overwhelming probability) can be found in \cite{algorand-features-spec,Chen2019}.

-It is worth pointing out that our approach is based on reasoning about \emph{global} states and allows an adversary to arbitrarily coordinate actions among corrupted users.
-This is different from \cite{Rahli2018}, which formally verifies the PBFT protocol under arbitrary local actions.
+It is worth pointing out that our approach is based on reasoning about \emph{global} states, in contrast to \cite{Rahli2018}, which formally verifies the PBFT protocol under arbitrary local actions.
+While it is possible to model coordinated actions as in~\cite{Rahli2018}, our model explicitly allows an adversary to arbitrarily coordinate actions (at the network level) among corrupted users using both newly forged and valid past messages.
 Finally, \cite{Sergey2018} uses distributed separation logic for consensus protocol verification in Coq with non-Byzantine failures.
 Using this approach to verify protocols under Byzantine faults is an interesting avenue of future work.